openvinotoolkit/model_server/docs/contributing.md

 ### Scoping

-Always place code in a namespace, the provide a method for preventing name conflicts.
+Always place code in a namespace to prevent name conflicts.
 ```
 namespace ovms {